 - 1. Identify water management practices that will increase water residence time on watershed soils to increase potential for infiltration and denitrification. - 2.
 Use rain gardens, bioswales, and other management practices to reduce or eliminate runoff.
 Nutrients will not be transported to receiving waterbodies if there is no overland flow or runoff.
-These practices can be retrofit where rebuilding has occurred, and incorporated in new development along the coast, including highway construction. - 3.
-Reuse/recycle runoff or treated wastewater for cooling, irrigation, or dust control on construction sites or road construction, or other non-drinking water uses.
+These practices can be retrofitted into existing neighborhoods and commercial districts, and incorporated in new development in the